faubion-hbo/github-actions-exporter/README.md

   -p 9090:9090 prom/prometheus
 ```

-In `grafana`, added the local `prometheus` as a data source, and you're good to go!
+From within `grafana`, added the local `prometheus` as a data source, and you're good to start querying data!

 ___